ThibaultJanBeyer/DragSelect/README.md

 *You can also use the "shift", "ctrl" or "command" key to make multiple independent selections.*

-## Mobile/Touch useage
+## Mobile/Touch usage

-Keep in mind that using DragSelect on a mobile/touch device will also turn off the default scroll behaviour (on `click` + `drag` interaction).
+Keep in mind that using DragSelect on a mobile/touch device will also turn off the default scroll behavior (on `click` + `drag` interaction).
-In 99% of the usecases, this is what you want.
-If DragSelect is only one part of a website, and you still want to be able to scroll the page on mobile, you can use an `area` [property](#properties).
-This way the scroll behaviour remains for all the rest of the page.
+In 99% of the use-cases, this is what you want.
+If DragSelect is only one part of a website, and you still want to be able to scroll the page on mobile, you can use an `area` [property](#constructor-properties).
+This way the scroll behavior remains for all the rest of the page.

 ## Accessibility (a11y)